-Car Wash Equipment: 10 Tools for DIY Car Care
+Car Wash Equipment Tools: 10 Items for DIY Car Care

 Just starting out with DIY car care?
 Then a car wash bucket kit, like this one from Chemical Guys, is a definite must for you.
 It comes with a heavy duty detailing bucket (4.5 gallons); bucket lid; grit guard insert (a must to keep sand and dirt away from your towels or sponges); car soap and shampoo; drying agent; wash mitt; chemical resistant heavy duty bottle and sprayer; and a premium microfiber towel.

 Take your car care to the next level with a car detailing kit!
 Meguiar’s has one that contains everything you need: ultimate liquid wax, ultimate compound, ultimate polish, ultimate wash and wax, ultimate protectant (with trigger), ultimate black, ultimate quik detailer for those times in between waxes, perfect clarity glass cleaner, one microfiber wash mitt, six microfiber towels, four yellow foam applicator pads, and water magnet.

 What’s the good of a clean exterior when your car’s interior looks like a dungeon from hell?
 A vacuum cleaner suctions everything on its path – hair, animal fur, dust, and sand, leaving you with a spotless car, inside and out.
 Here’s a guide on how to vacuum your car.

 Want a really clean and sanitized vehicle in less time?
 Use a steam cleaner.
 It lifts off dirt and other contaminants from surfaces, you can practically wipe them off.
 No need for stiff brushes or harsh chemicals.
 It doesn’t consume a lot of water, either.
 Not to mention that it can kill harmful germs and bacteria upon contact.